 You may find your pain increases at first when you start moving around.

-This is normal and doesn't mean you are causing more damage to the spine or the slipped disc.
-This pain should settle quite quickly, allowing you to gradually increase the amount of exercise you are doing.
+This is normal and doesn't mean you're causing more damage to your spine or the slipped disc.
+The pain should settle down quite quickly, allowing you to gradually increase the amount of exercise you're doing.

 Read more about physiotherapy.